 Amphasys’ new-generation flow cytometer is a plug & play device designed to blend simplicity with flexibility.
+This ‘next gen’ pollen analyzer offers technological advances that not only saves time (and therefore money) in the lab, but also enables higher quality pollen for greater yields.
 The absence of optical components minimizes set-up times and maintenance to a minimum.
-Time-consuming sample preparation procedures and expensive fluorescent dyes do not belong to Amphasys’ world, because it is exclusively founded on electrical measurements.
-Latest generation digital signal processing electronics are specifically tailored to Amphasys’ semi-disposable chips, such that best-of-class impedance analysis on single cells is achieved.
+Time-consuming sample preparation procedures and expensive fluorescent dyes do not belong in Amphasys’ world, because they are exclusively founded on electrical measurements.
+Latest generation digital signal processing electronics are specifically tailored to Amphasys’ semi-disposable chips so that best-of-class impedance analysis on single cells is achieved.

-The small dimensions of Ampha Z32 and the robustness of the electrical measurement provide a mobile and portable solution for any kind of cell analysis, be it in your laboratory or out-side in the field.
-Designed initially for research purposes, Ampha Z32 is now particularly suitable for routine applications, where detailed, high-quality cell analyses and ease-of-use are major requirements.
+The small dimensions of Ampha Z32 and the robustness of the electrical measurement provide a mobile and portable solution for any kind of cell analysis, be it in your laboratory or outside in the field.
+Designed initially for research purposes, Ampha Z32 is now particularly suitable for routine pollen analysis applications, where detailed, high-quality cell analyses and ease-of-use, are major requirements.

 The heart of the cytometer consists of a microfluidic chip equipped with microelectrodes.
 This high-sensitivity sensor measures changes of the electrical resistance of the fluidic medium when cells or other particles pass through the applied AC electric field.

-In order to ensure highest possible sensitivity Amphasys has developed a number of chips with different channel dimensions ranging from 15 to 250 μm.
+In order to ensure highest possible sensitivity, Amphasys has developed a number of chips with different channel dimensions ranging from 15 to 250 μm.
 The recent production of the new 250 μm chip marks a milestone in chip design and is a breakthrough for the application to large pollen.
-The whole range from very small cells like bacteria to very large cells such as certain pollen grains like pumpkin, maize or cotton can now be analyzed.
-Chips can be used for up to several hundred measurements when treated with care.
+The whole range, from very small cells like bacteria, to very large cells such as certain pollen grains like pumpkin, maize or cotton can now be analyzed.
+The pollen analyzer’s chips can be used for up to several hundred measurements when treated with care.

 Reagents and Disposables

-The electric signal recorded by the highly sensitive electrodes is influenced by the cell itself and by the surrounding liquid.
-The contents of the buffers may have an effect to the biochemical behavior of the cells as well as the conductivity of the liquid and therefore on the signal.
-For these reasons, the conditions of the buffers including solvents, additives, salts, pH etc. have been optimized to keep cells viable and to obtain highest measurement sensitivity at the same time.
+The electric signal recorded by the highly sensitive electrodes is influenced by the cell itself as well as the surrounding liquid.
+The contents of the buffers may have an effect on the biochemical behavior of the cells as well as the conductivity of the liquid, and therefore, on the signal.
+For these reasons, the conditions of the buffers including solvents, additives, salts, pH etc. have been optimized to keep cells viable and to simultaneously obtain the highest measurement.

-Ampha Z32 is designed to bridge the gap between the lab and the field.
+As the pollen analyzer designed for flexibility, Ampha Z32 bridges the gap between the lab and the field.
 Its weight of about 8 kg and dimensions of 25 x 27 x 35 cm make it perfectly suited as a table-top lab instrument as well as a mobile field instrument.
-With the optionally available mobility package including a 24 V rechargeable battery and a 24 V truck adapter cable it can be used independent from a power outlet.
+With the optionally available mobility package, including a 24 V rechargeable battery and a 24 V truck adapter cable, it can be used independent from a power outlet.

 To view tutorial videoes press here>>

-Temperature, humidity and factors like the application of pesticides or inbreeding depression have a direct impact on pollen viability, quantitiy and seed yield.
+Temperature, humidity and other factors like the application of pesticides or inbreeding depression, have a direct impact on pollen viability, quantity and seed yield.

 Increase breeding efficiency and get to market earlier through: